Fullmetal Alchemist: Setting

 Fullmetal Alchemist takes place in the fictional country of Amestris (アメストリス, Amesutorisu).
 In this world, alchemy is one of the most-practiced sciences; alchemists who work for the government are known as State Alchemists (国家錬金術師, Kokka Renkinjutsushi) and are automatically given the rank of major in the military.
 Alchemists have the ability, with the help of patterns called transmutation circles, to create almost anything they desire.
 However, when they do so, they must provide something of equal value in accordance with the Law of Equivalent Exchange.
 The only things alchemists are forbidden from transmuting are humans and gold.
 There has never been a successful human transmutation; those who attempt it lose a part of their body, and the result is an inhuman mass.
-Attemptees are confronted by Truth (真理, Shinri), a pantheistic and semi-cerebral God-like being who tauntingly regulates all alchemy use, and whose nigh-featureless appearance is relative to the person with whom Truth converses; it is frequently claimed and believed that Truth is a personal God who punishes the arrogant.
+Attemptees are confronted by Truth (真理, Shinri), a pantheistic and semi-cerebral godlike being who tauntingly regulates all alchemy use, and whose nigh-featureless appearance is relative to the person with whom Truth converses; it is frequently claimed and believed that Truth is a personal god who punishes the arrogant.

 Attemptees of human transmutation are also thrown into the Gate of Truth (真理の扉, Shinri no Tobira), where they receive an overwhelming dose of information, but also allowing them to transmute without a circle.
 All living things possess their own Gate of Truth, and per the Gaea hypothesis, heavenly bodies like planets also have their own Gates of Truth.
 It is possible to bypass the Law of Equivalent Exchange using a Philosopher's Stone, a red, enigmatic substance.
 Philosopher's Stones are used to create Homunculi, artificial humans of proud nature who are named after and embody the seven deadly sins; Homunculi have numerous superhuman abilities unique among each other, and look down upon all humanity.
 With the exception of one, they do not age and can only be killed via the destruction of their Philosopher's Stones.

 There are several cities throughout Amestris.
 The main setting is the capital of Central City (セントラルシティ, Sentoraru Shiti), along with other military cities such as the northern city of Briggs (ブリッグズ, Burigguzu).
 Towns featured include Resembool (リゼンブール, Rizenbūru), the rural hometown of the Elrics; Liore (リオール, Riōru), a city tricked into following a cult; Rush Valley (ラッシュバレー, Rasshu Barē), a town that specializes in automail manufacturing; and Ishbal, a conservative-religion region that rejects alchemy and was destroyed in the Ishbalan Civil War instigated after a soldier shot an Ishbalan child.
 Outside of Amestris, there are few named countries, and none are seen in the main story.
 The main foreign country is Xing.
 Heavily reminiscent of China, Xing has a complex system of clans and emperors, as opposed to Amestris's government-controlled election of a Führer.
 It also has its own system of alchemy, called alkahestry (錬丹術, rentanjutsu), which is more medical and can be bi-located using kunai; in turn, it is implied that all countries have different forms of alchemy.